 Written by Hazel Secco, CFP®, CDFA®

-Does the thought of planning for retirement on your own feel overwhelming?
-That uneasy feeling is something many women experience, especially when navigating the complexities of retirement planning solo.
+Does planning for retirement on your own feel overwhelming?
+You’re not alone.
+Many women feel uncertain navigating retirement planning solo—especially later in life.

-Here’s a startling reality: 8 out of 10 women will take on full responsibility for their financial future at some point in their lives.
-For a single woman over 50, this isn’t just another statistic—it’s your story, your journey, and your future.
+Here’s a powerful truth: 8 out of 10 women will take full responsibility for their finances at some point.
+For single women over 50, this isn’t just a statistic—it’s real life.

-This isn’t about settling for less or crossing your fingers and hoping things work out.
-It’s about harnessing your strengths and creating a financial plan that reflects your independence, resilience, and dreams for the future.
+This isn’t about hoping things work out.
+It’s about building a strategy that reflects your independence, values, and vision for the future.
+With the right plan, retirement can feel empowering instead of overwhelming.

 Building Your Financial Foundation